slstarnes/upstage/docs/source/user_guide/how_tos/task_networks.rst

 You can get the names and processes of tasks that are running (and their network names) using:

-* :py:meth:`upstage.actor.Actor.get_running_task`: Returns a dictionary with the task name and process object of the task on the defined network.
+* :py:meth:`upstage.actor.Actor.get_running_task`: Returns a dataclass with the task name and process object of the task on the defined network.
 * :py:meth:`upstage.actor.Actor.get_running_tasks`: Returns the same as above, but keyed on task network names.

 You would want the processes to interrupt them, but you can also use :py:meth:`upstage.actor.Actor.interrupt_network` to do that.